jundalisay/spblist/content/en/material/principles/part-3/chapter-05.md

 1. qom
 2. qor

-ire begins when the ratio of the latter becomes superior to the other.
+Fire begins when the ratio of the latter becomes superior to the other.

-The qom then submits to the qor by burning (i.e. taking on the movement of the qor).
+- The qom then submits to the qor by burning (i.e. taking on the movement of the qor).

 Flammable and fissile materials therefore naturally have a high ratio of qor relative to qom.
 For example:
 - A flammable thing burns when the sun's rays are focused on it through a glass or mirror.
 This increases the thing's qor ratio relative to qom and qost.
 - Striking a flint or volcanic rock creates sparks because it already has few qom on their surfaces
 - Dry leaves burn better than fresh leaves because they have less channels for the qosts

 Striking wood does not create fire because wood still has a lot of qosts.
 Rubbing woods aggresively eliminates the qosts quickly, increasing the ratio of qor over qom.
-This creates heat.
+This creates heat by liberating heat particles.

+{{< i s="/graphics/physics/friction.jpg" a="Heat Particles" c="Rene Descartes visualized how friction liberates heat and light particles called the 1st ELement.
+Here we superimpose our updated version using the Law of Conservation of Aether" >}}

 Thus, there are 2 general ways to create fire from matter.